Austin Traumatic Brain Injury Lawyer

 Who Can Be at Fault for Traumatic Brain Injury?

 Fault for a traumatic brain injury will depend on the circumstances surrounding the injury.
-At the Law Offices of George Salinas, we have represented clients who suffered TBIs because of the wrongful acts or negligence of a third party.
+At George Salinas Injury Lawyers, we have represented clients who suffered TBIs because of the wrongful acts or negligence of a third party.
 In the case of construction accidents, for example, we may represent a worker whose employer did not follow appropriate safety standards, resulting in an accident.
 Similarly, we may represent a client who suffered a TBI in a two-car collision where the driver of the other car ran a red light and caused the accident.
 We also routinely represent clients in seeking compensation from insurance companies who deny or fail to pay the benefits our clients are due.
 For example, if a client suffers a TBI in a drowning incident at a neighbor’s pool, and the neighbor did not take due care to prevent it from happening, the neighbor’s homeowner’s insurance policy may resist covering the incident.

 Through our years of experience, we have a strong track record of identifying third parties who may be responsible for compensating the victim of a traumatic brain injury, and pursuing those parties so that our clients receive the justice and compensation they deserve.